ZigliLucien/ziglilucien.github.io/WeatherNotes/alert.md

 <p>
-   <h2>Heat Advisory issued July 27 at 1:43AM CDT until July 28 at 12:00PM CDT by NWS Paducah KY</h2>
+   <h2>Extreme Heat Watch issued July 27 at 10:40AM CDT until July 30 at 8:00PM CDT by NWS Paducah KY</h2>
-   <div style="font-size:120%">* WHAT...For the Heat Advisory, heat index values 105 to 110 degrees
+   <div style="font-size:120%">* WHAT...For the Heat Advisory, heat index values up to 106.
+For the
-      today.
-For the Extreme Heat Watch, dangerously hot conditions with daily peak heat index values of 110 to 115 degrees possible on Monday and Tuesday, and 105 to 110 degrees on Wednesday.
+      Extreme Heat Watch, dangerously hot conditions with heat index values 110 to 115 possible.

       * WHERE...Portions of southern Illinois, southwest Indiana, western Kentucky, and southeast Missouri.